-I guessed, of all people, Julie Gabor should certainly know what she was talking about.
-After all she had successfully educated her three blonde daughters to appreciate what she considered the “finer” things of life – ageing millionaires, 24 carat diamonds and multi-million dollar trust funds made out in their favour, not necessarily in that order.
+I guessed, of all people, Jolie Gabor should certainly know what she was talking about.
+After all she had successfully educated her three blonde daughters to appreciate what she considered the “finer” things of life – ageing millionaires, 24-carat diamonds and multi-million dollar trust funds made out in their favour, not necessarily in that order.

 I think my jaw dropped open.
 I wasn’t quite sure how to respond.

 “She’s just jealous,” Joe revealed later, “A woman past a certain age and all that!
 One day you’ll understand!”